-We have found a way to enable visual inheritance in our controls when they are used in Visual Studio 2005 / 2008.
+We have found a way to enable visual inheritance in our controls.
 We have tested this solution in all the typical visual inheritance scenarios and haven't noticed any failures yet.
 But we cannot be completely sure that we have chosen the correct approach and thus we don't enable visual inheritance by default.
 What causes this doubt is that Microsoft disabled visual inheritance for its controls.

 Can I use the grid on an inherited form or user control?